JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 </div>

-The name `DemoDemoClazz` and `DemoDemoObject` are created for `DemoClazz` and `DemoObject` classes from the `demo` package of our library.
-The `Demo` prefix comes from the `-output` parameter of the `kotlinc` compiler.
-All global functions from Kotlin are turned into `Demo` class in Objective-C.
+The name `DemoDemoClazz` and `DemoDemoObject` are created for `DemoClazz` and `DemoObject` Kotlin classes.
+The `Demo` prefix comes from the `-output` parameter of the `kotlinc` compiler and the Framework name.
+All global functions from Kotlin are turned into `Demo` class in Objective-C/Swift, where `Demo` is the Framework name again.
 You may notice, that Kotlin `String` and Objective-C `NSString` are mapped transparently.
+Similarly, `Unit` type from Kotlin is mapped to `void`.
+We see primitive types are mapped directly.

+You may want to see [Objective-C Interop](https://github.com/JetBrains/kotlin-native/blob/master/OBJC_INTEROP.md) documentation article to learn all other cases in detail.

 ## Using the Code from Objective-C

-The usage is as follows:
+Let's call the Kotlin Framework from Objective-C. For that we create the `main.m` file with the following content:

 <div class="sample" markdown="1" mode="obj-c" theme="idea" data-highlight-only="1" auto-indent="false">